-Its comes with a responsive paper cone reinforced with Kevlar fibres mainly used in bulletproof vests, giving you the best in both worlds.
+It comes with a responsive paper cone reinforced with Kevlar fibers, mainly used in bulletproof vests, giving you the best in both worlds.

-This Rockford Fosgate free air subwoofer also uses a new technique to attach its oversized rubber surround on its cone, increasing the cone area by up 25%.
+This Rockford Fosgate free-air subwoofer also uses a new technique to attach its oversized rubber surround to its cone, increasing the cone area by 25%.

 That ensures the sub can push in more air for enhanced bass performance.